gvwilson/sdxjs/code-generator/index.md

 <%- include('/inc/figure.html', {
     id: 'code-generator-spread',
-    img: '/static/tools-small.jpg',
+    img: './figures/spread.svg',
     alt: 'Spreading parameters',
-    cap: 'Using ...args to capture and spread parameters.',
+    cap: 'Using ...args to capture and spread parameters.'
-    fixme: true
 }) %>

 We can use `...args` to capture all of the arguments to a function call